 Delhi to Spiti Valley Solo travel

-Traveling solo to Spiti Valley is not as big a thing as people think it to be.
-There is just one thing that is the key to solo travel in any part of the world.
-“Stop complaining and embrace the suck it up”; when you start following this rule everything will be so much more enjoyable than before, and you will have a great experience.
+Traveling solo to Spiti Valley is not a taboo as people think it to be.
+There is just one thing that is the key to solo travel in any part of the world – “Stop complaining and embrace the challenges.
+Suck it up”.
+When you start following this rule, everything will be so much more enjoyable than before, emanating a great experience.

 Spiti Valley Most Common Itenary

-Day 1: Delhi-Reckong Peo bus at 6:00 PM from Kashmere gate bus stand.
+Day 1: Take the Delhi – Reckong Peo bus at 6:00 PM from the ISBT bus stop.

-Day 2: Reach Reckong Peo at 5:00 PM.
-Stay near the bus stand.
-If you are a Non-Vegetarian, some great fried chicken is available right outside the bus stop that goes just fine with some while looking at the Kinner Kailash mountain range.
+Day 2: Reach Reckong Peo by 5:00 PM.
+Find accommodation near the bus stand or rest there.
+If you are a non-vegetarian, some great fried chicken is available right outside the bus stop.
+It will taste good with beautiful overlooking views of the Kinner Kailash mountain range.

 Day 3: Wake up at 5:30 AM, go to the bus stand.
 Get in line at the ticket counter.
-Take the 6:00 AM bus to Kaza, reach Kaza by 5:00 PM.
-Book accommodation on the spot.
+Take the 6:00 AM bus to Kaza and after reaching there book an accommodation in the village.

-Day 4: Visit the Kee monastery-Kinbber-Chicham Circuit, catch the evening bus to Mudh.
+Day 4: Visit the Kee Monastery (Kibber-Chicham Circuit) and catch the evening bus to Mudh (last village of Spiti).

 Day 5: Visit Mudh in the Pin Valley.
 You can hike to nearby hills or travel to the Pin Valley National Park on foot.

-Day 6: Return to Kaza from Mudh.
+Day 6: Return to Kaza.
 Visit the Hikkim-Langza circuit.
 Two-wheeler and four-wheeler rental options are available in Kaza.

-Day 7: Catch the Morning bus to Manali or Reckong Peo from Bus stand.
+Day 7: Catch the morning bus to Manali or Reckong Peo from the Kaza bus stand.

 How to reach from Delhi to Spiti Valley on Flight?